 - Bacteria and other pathogens wash into swimming areas and create health hazards.

-- Excess plant nutrients such as fertilizer can cause an over-abundance of aquatic vegetation removes oxygen from the water.
+- Excess nutrients such as those found in fertilizer can cause an over-abundance of aquatic vegetation which depletes oxygen in the waterbody.

 Far-Reaching Results of Stormwater Contamination

 If stormwater pollution continues, one of our most valuable resources – our recreational waterways – will be lost forever.
 Please remember ditches and storm drains are not connected to the sanitary sewer system.
 They discharge directly into streams, lakes, rivers, estuaries, bays, and oceans.
 This means that stormwater is not treated or decontaminated before it flows into our waterways.
 Whatever you put in ditches, street drains, and even your lawn, goes directly into our recreational waters whenever there is a significant rain.
 We must all take responsibility for keeping pollutants out of St. Johns County’s waters.